Ajmon353/WHSTechNotes/journal.md

 # October 21, 2024
 Helpful: AI helps gather information quickly and is more accurate.
 Harmful: AI could give falso information or bots could get into a system and leak information.
+# October 29, 2024
+Computer science and technology impact the election process by taking votes in quicker.
+Results are able to be taken quicker than they would on paper.
+One challenge could be that every vote isn't properly counted or votes could go towards whp the voter isn't voting for accidently.